|Tim Roufs||extended search|

 In my younger days we were making a garden spot which would last a long time.
-While that first part of the garden was coming up we'd break up the other part.
-That way we could work on one garden spot while the other one was growing.
+While that first part of the garden was coming up we'd break up another part.
+That way we could work on a new part of the garden spot while the other one was growing.
 The men would chop the second spot too.
 Everybody'd take a whirl at chopping the ground, until they finally had a nice big garden spot.
 That's the way they knew how to clear a garden spot.
 They kept improving it, and little by little it got bigger.
-Every year they put in a little bigger area, finally they had a very good garden spot.
+Every year they put in a little bigger area; finally they had a very good garden spot.
 I've seen that.
 I've seen them do it, and I think I helped in there a little bit too.

 "It enriches the ground so much that it draws the insects."